-- Encoding The encoding used to compress audio.
-See the IANA MIME Type Name reference for a full list of values.
+• Encoding - The Audio Media Subtype used to compress the audio.
+See the [IANA Media Type Reference] for a full list of values.

-- Bitrate The output bitrate [kbps].

-- SampleRate The output sample rate [kHz].
+- Bitrate The output bitrate [kbps]. - SampleRate The output sample rate [kHz].

 The AudioEncoderConfiguration structure also contains multicast parameters.